Where to Discuss?

 }

-You may change the color scale to suit your need.
+You can adjust the color scale to suit your needs.

 Initialization